 Things to check:

-* You have allowed the client id access to the same scope you are requesting (Google Scopes listing)
+* You have allowed the client id access to the same scope you are requesting (Google Scopes listing)* You are creating your Google credential and access token with a user to impersonate:

 GoogleCredential credential = GoogleCredential.fromStream(new FileInputStream(authFile)) .createScoped(Collections.singleton("https://www.googleapis.com/auth/gmail.send"))